thomcharlesr/SmartHomeApp/SmartHomeManagement_instructions.md

 Device Communication Testing: Subscribe to MQTT topics in AWS IoT Core and publish test messages to ensure that device updates trigger Lambda functions and generate corresponding logs.

 **Summary**
-By following these steps, the SmartHomeApp backend was built with a robust architecture for real-time device control, data storage, notification management, and monitoring.
+The SmartHomeApp backend was built with a robust architecture for real-time device control, data storage, notification management, and monitoring.
 With the integration of AWS services like DynamoDB, Lambda, IoT Core, SNS, and CloudWatch, this solution provides a secure, scalable, and responsive foundation for smart home management.

 **Project Achievements:**